urakubo/Dojo-standalone/README.md

 "# Dojo-standalone"

 Varieties of software have been launched to manage EM segmentation, but few of them aim for the proofreading of automated EM segmentation that involves over-segmentation/agglomeration process.
-Many of them work only on a specific platform on specific database, and others are not open-source.
+Most of them work only on a specific platform on specific database, and others are not open-source.
 I here present a open-source, multi-platform, and standalone version of such proofreading software - Dojo in part of Rhoana pipeline (Pfister lab/Harvard, 2014).
 This software provides a function of
 It has been developed on Python2.7 (Python3.5 in near future) on Windows10.
 It should also work on Mac and Linux, but I have not tested it.